 You will receive a message in the app saying that your wellbeing is at a critical level and that you should seek assistance from a healthcare professional.

 The response team will begin by asking questions about the situation, based on whether you are aware of why your level of wellbeing has caused a call.
-They will try to clarify the following: The cause of the problem, the ability to handle the situation, whether the stressful situation has been short or long term, and the extent of the problem.
+They will attempt to clarify the following: The cause of the problem, the ability to handle the situation, whether the stressful situation has been short or long term, and the extent of the problem.
 During the conversation an agreement is made about what the employee should do and in some cases a follow-upcall will be made to ensure that action is taken.
 The psychologists in the Howdy response team work from a technique of Socratic questioning, through which the user is encouraged to uncover important connections and gain greater self-awareness.

 The app will automatically notify you if the available number of conversations is exhausted and you will be advised to contact your immediate manager or HR, if you believe you are in need of help.